arun-kr-reddy/notes/cplusplus.md

                                         // pop() doesn't return value so store top() first
   // empty, size
   ```
-- **queue:** deque wrapper with functionality of a FIFO data structure by forcing push one side and pop on other
+- **`queue`:** deque wrapper with functionality of a FIFO data structure by forcing push one side and pop on other
   ```cpp
   #include <queue>
   std::queue<T> que;                    // new dequeue created